Jury Duty FAQ

 JUROR

-• Listen carefully to all evidence presented during the trail.
+• Listen carefully to all evidence presented during the trial.

 • During deliberations, discuss the evidence with fellow jurors and decided what the facts are, based upon which witnesses and evidence you believe.